danielt1263/using-promises/README.md

  * Perform many independent asynchronous operations simultaneously and combine them into one result.

 ... and more!
 We will refactor the Flickr code to show this in action.

+## Slide 3:

+Now it's time to start using the library.
+In our first refactoring we will create a new function on URLSession that returns a Promise.
+We do that by wrapping the dataTask function.

+ * Review the Promise initializer and how it has a `work` closure that supplies two other closures, `fulfill: (Value) -> Void` and `reject: (Error) -> Void`.
+ * The Promise class sets up a level of indirection.
+Now you provide your success closure through a `then` method and the `catch` method is used to handle any error that occurs.
+ * Note the `data` object on line 42 is a `Promise<Data>`.
+A variable that will hold the data once it comes back from the server and will provide it to any `then` closure that is attached to the promise.